cecat/CeC-HA-Addons/addons/yamcam/README.md

 return codes from Yamnet to the human-readable names for those classes.
 There are a whopping 521 sound classes.

-There is a Deprecation warning regarding the paho mqtt client and I've given up trying to address that for now, as even with GPT4o's help I could not fix it.
+There is a Deprecation warning regarding the paho mqtt client and I've put debugging that on hold.
+Even with Gemini's and GPT4o's help I've been stumped (feeding 4o the release notes and documentation, since it's training data  is only trained on cutoff pre-dates the update to paho 2.0).
+On my to-do list is to try again, perhaps with the help of Llama3...